wanglab-broad/mCNS-atlas/Cell_segmentation_typing/README.md

 ### Cell segmentation
 - The routine segmentation pipeline is based [ClusterMap package](https://github.com/wanglab-broad/ClusterMap)
-- Example scripts for cell segmentation in sagittal sections are under `segmentation`
+- Example scripts for cell segmentation in sagittal sections are under `segmentation`.
+Change input for cell segmentation of other sections.

 ### Combined cell typing
 - Cells in all samples are pooled together for combined analysis in `combined_cell_typing.ipynb`